mem48/geocompr/main.md

 <p class="caption">(\#fig:globe)Hypothetical subsetting scenario: select all countries which intersect with a circle of 20 degrees in radius around planet Earth.
 Figure created with the **[globe](https://cran.r-project.org/package=globe)** package.</p>
 </div>

+The data to be subset, or 'target layer', is the `world` object used in previous chapters, which has a geographic CRS (`4326`).
 Now that the input data is set-up, the spatial subsetting operation is a single, concise command: